Lockhart with a twist: modelling cellulose microfibril deposition and reorientation reveals twisting plant cell growth

 When the fibre deposition angle is constant, as per \eqref{eq:phib-Sigma-P-Q}, we see no monotonic relationship between any growth variable and $ \Sigma $.
-Instead, there is a value of $ \Sigma = \Sigma_{\rm{opt}} $ that maximises elongation, and this value depends on the viscosity parameters as well as on $ \phi_{\rm{i}} $ (Figure \ref{fig:ell+Theta(Sigma)}ac).
+Instead, there is a value of $ \Sigma = \Sigma_{\rm{opt}} $ that maximises elongation, and this value depends on the viscosity parameters as well as on $ \phi_{\rm{i}} $ (Figure \ref{fig:ell+Theta(Sigma)}a,c).
 The sign of $ \Sigma_{\rm{opt}} $ always coincides with that of $ \phi_{\rm{i}} $.
-Not only does $ \Sigma_{\rm{opt}} $ maximise elongation, it also maximises the amount of cell twist (Figure \ref{fig:ell+Theta(Sigma)}bd).
+Not only does $ \Sigma_{\rm{opt}} $ maximise elongation, it also maximises the amount of cell twist (Figure \ref{fig:ell+Theta(Sigma)}b,d).
 In other words, a more positive $ \Sigma $ does not always make the cell twist more in the right-handed sense.
 This result suggests that the fibres `compete' with the mechanical function of external torque.
-An intrinsic property of the system is that when there is no imposed torque ($ \Sigma = 0 $), the cell still twists with exactly the handedness that we expect, independent of fibre deposition regime or viscosity parameters: right-handedly (left-handedly) if initial fibre configuration is left-handed (right-handed), i.e.~if $ \phi_{\rm{i}} < 0 $ ($ \phi_{\rm{i}} > 0 $) (Figure \ref{fig:ell+Theta(Sigma)}bd).
+An intrinsic property of the system is that when there is no imposed torque ($ \Sigma = 0 $), the cell still twists with exactly the handedness that we expect, independent of fibre deposition regime or viscosity parameters: right-handedly (left-handedly) if initial fibre configuration is left-handed (right-handed), i.e.~if $ \phi_{\rm{i}} < 0 $ ($ \phi_{\rm{i}} > 0 $) (Figure \ref{fig:ell+Theta(Sigma)}b,d).